 A sports agent works hard to achieve their goals.
 Their roles include assisting the athlete's career, finding the right matches and teams, negotiating contracts and settlements between athletes and sports franchises or event promoters, managing their finances, handling public image issues, and others.

 Even though the career is full of challenging situations, it is surely worth working on.
 Becoming a sports agent does not technically require education but your experience in the field is valuable to get hired.
 To estimate the time to become a sports agent, it highly depends on what career path you choose.
 We will discuss this further in detail.

 How long does it take to become a sports agent?

-Sports agents are responsible for managing the professional athletic client’s career, finance, future life and legal matters.
+Sports agents are responsible for managing the professional athletic client’s career, finance, future life, and legal matters.
 The time you usually invest in becoming a sports agent is more on gaining experience rather than education.
-Usually, to become a sports agent, it takes about 8 years or more to gain education and experience of 5 years or more before gaining the first position as sports agent.
+Usually, to become a sports agent, it takes about 8 years or more to gain education and experience of 5 years long before gaining the first position as a sports agent.

 Bachelor’s degree: 4 years